simplejson/simplejson/index.rst

    to a :class:`unicode` object and passed to :func:`loads`.
 The default setting of ``'utf-8'`` is fastest and should be using whenever possible.

+   If *fp.read()* returns :class:`str` then decoded JSON strings that contain only ASCII characters may be parsed as :class:`str` for performance and memory reasons.
+If your code expects only :class:`unicode` the appropriate solution is to wrap fp with a reader as demonstrated above.

    *object_hook* is an optional function that will be called with the result of any object literal decode (a :class:`dict`).
 The return value of *object_hook* will be used instead of the :class:`dict`.
 This feature can be used